-High altitude sickness also referred to acute mountain sickness (AMS), is the effect of the environment at higher elevations (above 2440 meters) on the body.
-You don’t have to be attempting an 8000-er to experience this.
-It is common among skiers, travelers, hikers, and climbers and should be taken very seriously.
-I have had my fair share of experience and knowledge on the matter and in the following article, I will share with you some useful information regarding its nature and prevention.
+High altitude sickness, also referred to acute mountain sickness (AMS), is the effect of the environment at higher elevations (above 2440 meters) on the body.
+You don’t have to be attempting an 8000 meter peak to experience it.
+Common among skiers, travellers, hikers, and climbers, it should be taken very seriously.
+I have had my fair share of experience and knowledge on the matter.
+In the following article, I will share with you some useful information regarding its nature and prevention.

 The first time

-Back in 2014, I got high at 5895 meters on top of one of the most common of the 7 summits – Kilimanjaro.
-The trip was an impulsive one, and I did not understand what altitude does to one’s body.
-Hell, I haven’t even been to my homeland’s higher peaks which are below 3000 meters.
-Kilimanjaro is a peak where often inexperienced enthusiasts are exposed to the risk of acute mountain sickness due to the short itinerary.
+Back in 2014, I got high at 5895 meters atop the most common of the 7 summits—Kilimanjaro.
+The trip was impulsive and I did not understand what altitude does to the body.
+Hell, at that point, I had’t even been to my homeland’s higher mountain tops which are below 3000 meters.
+Kilimanjaro is a peak where often inexperienced enthusiasts are exposed to the risk of acute mountain sickness due to short itinerary.

-Within less than 48 hours we made an ascent from Horombo hut at 3700 meters to Kibo hut at 4750 meters where we had a rest in the afternoon, only to prepare for a summit after midnight.
-Gaining 1000 meter within a day is normally an optimal case at altitude even if you are experienced and acclimatized.
+Within less than 48 hours we made an ascent from Horombo hut at 3700 meters to Kibo hut at 4750 meters where we had a rest in the afternoon and prepare for a summit bid after midnight.
+Those 1050 meters of altitude gain are optimal within a day even if you are experienced and acclimatised.
 Something I was not.
-After midnight we went for the summit and gained another 1145 meters, only to find ourselves some 18 hours later back to the Horombo Hut.
-That makes 2195 meters altitude gain in less than 48 hours.
+After midnight we went for the summit and gained another 1145 meters.
+We were back to the Horombo Hut some 18 hours later.
+That makes 2195 meters altitude gain in about 38 hours.

-I am a stubborn person and the challenge ahead was one I welcomed.
+Stubborn as I am, the challenge ahead was one I gladly welcomed.
 As the night’s chill took a toll on me, so did a rapid heartbeat, dizziness, loss of orientation and one hell of a cough, ripping my ribs from the inside.
 Thanks to the tight itinerary we were quickly back down.
 Within a day, I was back to a cheerful mood, ready to celebrate the success of what marked my first of many to come adventures up in the thin air.

 What causes AMS?

 The higher you go, the lower the levels of oxygen in the air.
 Air pressure also decreases, so even though the ratio of the oxygen to the nitrogen remains the same, the molecules are spread further apart.
 Thus, one portion of breath brings in less oxygen.
-Exertion at higher elevations adds to the cause.
-As with any other exertion, your body needs to transport oxygen, but when there is a lack, you suffer.
+Exertion at higher elevations makes it worse.
+As with any other exertion, your body needs to transport oxygen.
+When it is insufficient, you suffer.

 Types and Symptoms

-Many people experience that during their acclimatization process.
-One can feel the effect of the altitude within 12-24 hours upon arrival.
+Many people experience it during their acclimatisation process.
+One can feel the effect of the altitude within 12 to 24 hours upon arrival.
 At night the symptoms worsen due to poor oxygenation.
-This is because the respiratory drive is decreased while we are at rest.
+This is because the respiratory drive decreases while we are at rest.
 Common symptoms are:

 * headaches * dizziness * fatigue * shortness of breath * loss of appetite * nausea * disturbed sleep * general feeling of malaise *

-It is normal, not to say inevitable, to experience any of those symptoms if you are going up.
-Even if you gain elevation by the book, it is probable that at some point you will feel discomfort.
-As long as it is mild, some rest and either stopping or even going down may have a miraculously curing effect.
+It is normal to experience some of those symptoms as you are going up.
+Even if you gain elevation by the books, it is probable that at some point you will feel discomfort.
+As long as it is mild, some rest and, either stopping or going down, may have a miraculously curing effect.
 Mild AMS is treated with pain medications and should not cause abortion of your trip or expedition.

 Nowadays, a drug called DIAMOX is popular in terms of prevention.
 If you are a trekker or a tourist, you don’t need it.
 You could manage going high in a way that is controllable and needs no medications.
 If you are a mountaineer, using DIAMOX is like cheating and it is very disrespectful.
 I have never used it and I would not recommend it.